fossabot/everpl/docs/source/developer/capability_list.rst

 :Provided Fields:
     :Field Name: ``brightness``
     :Field Values:
-        integer values in the range between 0 and 100 (including)
+        floating point values in the range between 0.0 and 100.0 (including)
     :Field Description:
         Specified the current level of brightness of a Thing